NOC-OI/python-advanced-esces/_episodes/05-numpy-and-numba.md

 > {: .solution}
 {: .challenge}

-## Numba jit
+## Numba Jit decorator

-It is also useful to see how Numba can speed up things that don't work element-wise at all.
+Numba can also speed up things that don't work element-wise at all.
-It provides the @jit decorator to compile functions and can parallelize loops using prange for NumPy arrays.
+Numba provides the @jit decorator to compile functions and can parallelize loops using prange for NumPy arrays.

 ~~~
 %env NUMBA_NUM_THREADS=4